Skip to main content

 What advertisers and account holders should know

-X enforces ads under a separate ad-policy regime that is not surfaced in DSA reports — but content moderation outcomes still matter for advertisers because organic content from brand handles falls under the same Rules as any user post.
+X enforces ads under a separate ad-policy regime that is not surfaced in DSA reports — but content moderation outcomes still matter for operators because organic content from brand handles falls under the same Rules as any user post.
 For accounts running campaigns in regulated verticals (crypto, finance, supplements), the 'Financial Scam' category is the leading indicator: when X tightens its scam-detection model, brand-handle posts are often the first false-positives.
 The 'Hateful conduct' and 'Violent speech' categories are also worth tracking for editorial-driven brands or media companies whose posts may quote controversial material verbatim.

 03